sajjjadayobi/CLIPfa/README.md

 ## Training: On Kaggle nootebook 😧
-the [`training`]() code works on any given dataset with little change.
-You can train CLIP with others encoders they just need to have the same hidden size at the last layer.
+Any dataset can be used with little change by the [`training`]() code.
+CLIPfa can be trained with other encoders as long as they have the same hidden size at the last layer.
 In [this] notebook I used training code to train a small CLIP on flicker30k dataset.

 ## Citation: ↩️
 If you have a technical question regarding the model, code or publication, create an issue in the repository.